 Radon And Indoor Air PollutionJanuary 21st, 2021 | by Matt Hoots | #Radon

 The month of January is dedicated to raising awareness about radon gas.
 As a nation, we take this time to acknowledge the threat of this toxic gas along with other home air quality hazards.
-Mold and asbestos are two very common hazards that can compromise home air quality as well.
-The most important part about sustaining a healthy living environment is knowing what to look for and how to properly deal with such hazards.
+Mold and asbestos are two prevalent hazards that can compromise home air quality as well.
+The most important part about sustaining a healthy living environment is knowing what to look for and properly dealing with such hazards.

 Mold & Asbestos